-Every asbestos response situation is unique, and there is no standard approach.
+Every asbestos response situation is unique, and risk perceptions will vary between individuals and groups.
+This means that there is no standard approach.
 Communication must be tailored to the specific situation.
 It may be helpful to work with professional communicators to ensure that your communications are effective.